Tell All Your Friends: Related releases, members' opinions and anniversary celebrations

 A CD/DVD version of the album was released in November 2005.
 The CD included "The Ballad of Sal Villanueva" and an acoustic version of "Cute Without the 'E' (Cut from the Team)" as bonus tracks; live acoustic versions of "You Know How I Do" and "Cute Without the 'E' (Cut from the Team)", and an interview as enhanced content.
 The DVD featured the music videos to "Cute Without the 'E' (Cut from the Team)", "You're So Last Summer", "Great Romances of the 20th Century" and "Timberwolves at New Jersey".
 Four of the album's tracks were included as part of the Notes from the Past compilation in 2007.
 Tell All Your Friends was performed live in its entirety at Bamboozle 2011.
 In a 2011 interview with CMJ, Lazzara and Nolan chose the album's final track ("Head Club") as their least-favorite Taking Back Sunday song.
 In 2015, Lazzara said that he disliked his vocals on the album: "I was just yelling everything hoping it fit in there somehow, trying to paint with some strange color."

 To celebrate Tell All Your Friends's 10th anniversary, the band toured the US in October and November 2012 with support from Bayside.
 In November, the album charted on the Billboard Vinyl Albums chart, peaking at number eight.
 In June 2013, the band released a live acoustic version of the album and a companion film, TAYF10 Acoustic.
 The recordings were made in Los Angeles and Chicago.
 In September, the band performed two electric versions of the album in New Jersey.
 TAYF10 Acoustic and TAYF10: Live from Starland Ballroom were released as a double-DVD set in December, and TAYF10 Acoustic was released on vinyl.
 In 2014, Cooper said that Warner Bros. wanted the group to re-record Tell All Your Friends during the Taking Back Sunday (2011) sessions; Cooper replied to them, "Are you nuts?"
 Throughout 2019, the band performed Tell All Your Friends in its entirety for their 20th anniversary world tour.
 To help promote the tour, a career-spanning compilation Twenty (2019) was released, which included "Cute Without the 'E' (Cut from the Team)", "You're So Last Summer" and "Timberwolves at New Jersey" from Tell All Your Friends.
-A remastered version of Tell All Your Friends was released on vinyl in 2019; a 20th anniversary edition is scheduled for release in May 2022.
+A remastered version of Tell All Your Friends was released on vinyl in 2019; a 20th anniversary edition was released on May 27, 2022.